yumibyte/DepressionAnalysisApp/README.md

 retrieve_posts("depression", 1, 1000, "hot")
 Append_xlsx('Depression_Reddit_Database.xlsx', reddit_message_dict)
 ```
 - The first 100 posts of the second call would have been duplicates since PRAW pulls the same first posts between short intervals of time.
-Now theere won't be any duplicates in your database :)
+Now there won't be any duplicates in your database :)